tlq010407/COMP2042_CW_tlq010407/README.md

 Fix the press key bug: the cells only will be moved when the users press the up, down, left, and right keys on the keyboard.

+Fix the reach goal bug: when user reach final goal ---2048, the game will be ended automatically and show congratulations words to the user.

 Create 'GenerateNumRandom', 'Move', 'passDestination', 'StartController', 'MenuController', 'Record', 'RecordUser' and 'Survival' classes and Pane package.
 Create a permanent high score list (using a file to store scores and player names).